SirLez/AccountGenerator/README.md

 ## How to use?
 Just put a nickname to the account and a password and click send code, now it will get the code to verify the account, just put the code in the input and click create
-After Clicking on create account the account will be saved in a json file `/storage/emulated/0/AccountGenerator/accounts.json`
+After Clicking on create account, the account will be saved in a json file `/storage/emulated/0/AccountGenerator/accounts.json`

 **Don't worry!** every account that you create will be added to the file